usubalang/usuba/smt_notes.md

 - Rectangle V-sliced (using 16-bits BitVectors): 40/40/40 seconds
 - Rectangle Bitsliced (using Bool): 17/17/17 seconds
 - DES (using Bool): 1/1/1 second
-- AES (using Bool): 2.7//2.7 seconds
+- AES (using Bool): 2.7/6000/2.7 seconds
 - Chacha20 V-sliced (using 32-bits BitVectors): <1/<1/<1 second
-- Serpent V-sliced (using 32-bits BitVectors): <1/<1/<1 second (/!\ Using arithmetic shifts - see [Issues](#Issues))
+- Serpent V-sliced (using 32-bits BitVectors): <1/<1/<1 second

 We tried to manually insert errors in the SMT tree to check that Z3 would say `sat` (instead of `unsat`) as expected.
 It takes much longer to Z3 to come to such a conclusion: from a few seconds on DES, up to more than 25 minutes on Rectangle V-sliced (I actually stopped after 25 minutes; the memory consumption was about 16GB).
 Z3 never said `unsat` when we manually faulted the tree.

+Additionally, we compared two different implementations of Rectangle bitsliced (see [smt/rectangle_mixte](smt/rectangle_mixte)) (our compiler generated the usual SMT problems, and merged them to verify that both are indeed equivalent.
+It took about 18 seconds for Z3 to come to such conclusion (that is, about as much time as it needed to check that Rectangle's optimizations are correct (see above)).

 ## Issues

 - **Rotations / Logical shifts**.
 Some ciphers (eg Serpent) use rotations.
 Experimentally, Z3 doesn't come near proving equivalence between two full Serpents.
 Serpent contains 32 rounds.
 When reducing it to 5 rounds, it takes Z3 about 3 seconds to check the correctness of our transformations.
 With 10 rounds, it takes about 50 minutes.
 With 32 rounds, it's likely undoable.
 We can replace the rotations with shifts: if `x:u32`, then `x <<< n == (x << n) | (x >> (32-n))`.
 Using this to represent rotations allows Z3 to verify the whole Serpent in under 2 seconds.
 However, this result isn't the most precise, since `>>` is an arithmetic shift (ie signed) and not a logical one.
 Replacing `>>` with `LShR` (Z3's logical right shift) yield the same issue as rotations.
+Initial suggestions:
   - A solution could be to try and remove rotations at Usuba level.
 However, I expect that this isn't easily doable.
   - Is using arithmetic shifts really wrong?
 If both programs are equivalent with arithmetic shifts, it might imply that they are equivalent when using logical shifts -> think of a proof/justification/counter-example.

+ What we ended up doing is simulating logical shifts using an arithmetic ones. (and encoding rotations as combinations of shifts)

 - **AES inlining**.
 Transformations that don't change too much the structure of the program (eg. scheduling) seem easy to verify.
 However, inlining changes quite a lot structure of the program, and AES's code is quite long (fully unrolled (which it is once the SMT problem has been generated), it is probably around 8-10k instructions).